kiamco/payme-backend/README.md

   - [x] account creation

-  - [ ] user to user transactions
+  - [ ] user to user transactions (also use test server)

-  - [ ] convert fiat currenices to crypto during transfer
+  - [ ] convert fiat currenices to crypto during transfer (use stellars test anhor server)

   - [ ] reset password for accounts